 In the Victorian age cemeteries were considered to be amenities like parks and gardens and were usually designed in a similar way.
 Weaste Cemetery was no exception.
 The cemetery once boasted four chapels and a glazed summer house indicating that the intention was to offer a beautiful landscaped garden of rest where the visitor could escape the bustle of city life.
 The beautiful design made Weaste Cemetery the most desirable final resting-place for well to do Mancunians and Salfordians as is evidenced by the large ornate monuments in 'Rich man's plot'.

-Since 1857 over 330,000 interments have taken place at the cemetery.
+In 1888 a new portion was added, making Weaste Cemetery 39 acres in area.
+And to date, over 330,000 interments have taken place at the cemetery.
 These include Joseph Brotherton, a leading social reformer who became Salford's first M.P; Sir Charles Hallé, the founder of the Hallé Orchestra; Mark Addy, a local hero who saved over 50 people from drowning in the River Irwell and four Crimean War veterans who rode in The Charge of the Light Brigade.